-Some have said that the Committee's efforts with Luby's caused the departure of its former Chief Executive Officer and President, the nomination of a Director-candidate with hands-on restaurant experience, the entry of a restaurant experienced white-knight/investor and the relinquishment of position by the former Chairman of the Board.
+Some have said that the Committee's efforts with Luby's caused the departure of its former Chief Executive Officer and President, the nomination of a Director-candidate with hands-on restaurant experience, the entry of a restaurant experienced whiteknight/investor and the relinquishment of position by the former Chairman of the Board.

 The Committee's efforts revealed the substantial difficulties, e.g., obtaining Shareholder lists, that individual Shareholders would face in an attempt to hold Directors accountable.
-Further, it showed that the extent of Shareholder dissatisfaction might not be proportional to the size of stock holdings of Director-candidate nominators.
+Further, it showed that the extent of Shareholder dissatisfaction could be substantially greater than the size of stock holdings of Director-candidate nominators.
 In our proxy contest at Luby's, even though our Director-candidate nominators held about 1/4% of the outstanding stock, our candidates garnered 24% of the vote.